Admissions, Registration, & Records

 To Top of Page

-A former student will not be readmitted until all former and current indebted obligations to any program or activity under the administrative jurisdiction of the College have been satisfied.
+A former student will not be re-enrolled until all former and current indebted obligations to any program or activity under the administrative jurisdiction of the College have been satisfied.

 Students seeking readmission into Health Sciences programs must meet additional requirements.
-Students may contact the Health Sciences Admissions Coordinator for details concerning these requirements.
+Students may contact the Health Sciences Career and Success Coach for details concerning these requirements.

 To Top of Page